murphy17/MSPretraining/README.md

 # MSPretraining

-Fit a transformer to predict ProteomeTools spectral libraries
+Implementation of a transformer to predict peptide fragmentation spectra from ProteomeTools libraries.